founderlab/fl-base-webapp/readme.md

-# FounderLab base project for Frameworkstein web apps

-A single page Node app with user login.
-Use this when starting a new project.

-Uses React, Redux, BackboneORM, Bootstrap, Webpack.
+# frameworkstein.com

 Requires: node, postgres, redis

 ##### Basic instructions
 ```
-# 1. First install dependencies
+# 1. Install dependencies
 $ npm install

 # 2a.
 Start the node server in one terminal
-$ npm start-dev
+$ npm run start-dev

 # 2b.
 Start the webpack development server in another
 $ npm run client-watch
 ```

-The app will start and can be found at [http://localhost:3000](http://localhost:3000)
+The app will start and can be found at [http://localhost:3070](http://localhost:3070)